masneyb/nexus-5-upstream/README.md

 ## Device summary

-This is a high-level summary of what currently works upstream.
+This is a high-level summary of what currently works upstream, or where there are outstanding patches waiting for a review.
+See below for further details.

 - gyroscope / accelerometer: `/sys/bus/iio/devices/iio:device2`
 - magnetometer: `/sys/bus/iio/devices/iio:device3`
 - temperature / pressure: `/sys/bus/iio/devices/iio:device4`
 - proximity / ambient light sensor (ALS): `/sys/bus/iio/devices/iio:device5`
+- vibrator: `/dev/input/event2`
+- USB
+- WiFi
 - serial console: `/dev/ttyMSM0`
+- charger
 - Qualcomm 8841 / 8941 PMICs
 - All (or most?) of the clocks